Please see the 1998 addendum's to these documents.

 b.
 A ball-arm/collar assembly which is fitted to a socket machined into the base of the headform.
 The ball/socket configuration shall be such that the geometrical center of the ball is located on the central vertical axis of the headform 12.7 mm above the reference plane as described in ISO DIS 6220-1983.
 The ball-arm/collar assembly shall also include a uniaxial accelerometer fixed firmly into the ball.

 c.
 A headform support assembly rigidly attached to the ball-arm.
 This support assembly shall be such that it and consequently the headform may be guided in a vertical drop.
 The weight of the support assembly shall not exceed 25% of the combined weights of the headform, ball-arm, collar and accelerometer.
-The total mass of the headform/support assembly shall not be less than 5.0 kg nor more than 6.5 kg.
+The total mass of the headform/support assembly shall be 5.0 kg ± 0.1 kg.

 d.
 A guidance system such that the headform/support assembly may be guided in vertical drop onto a test anvil.
 This guidance system may consist of two or more wires or one or more rails.
 The headform/support - guidance system - test anvil alignment shall be such that: